marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/tan.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TAN, DTAN, trigonometric function, tangent, tangent

 .. _tan:

-.. index:: TAN

-.. index:: DTAN

-.. index:: trigonometric function, tangent

-.. index:: tangent

 TAN --- Tangent function
 ************************